-I earned my BFA from Columbus College of Art and Design in 1975, followed by an MFA from Edinboro University in 1980.
-Over the years, I have lived and worked and/or shown art in San Francisco, Los Angeles, Kansas City, Chicago and Pittsburgh.
+I received my BFA from Columbus College of Art and Design in 1975, followed by an MFA from Edinboro University in 1980.
+Over the years, I have lived and worked and/or shown art in San Francisco, Los Angeles, Austin, Kansas City, Chicago and Pittsburgh.
 My wife and I currently live in Nashville TN.

 . . .

 Contradiction to Coalescence, solo, The Arts Company / Nashville

 Not Just Drawing: A Line With Intent, juried, ARC Gallery / Chicago

 Beholder Artists, group, 111 Minna Gallery / San Francisco

 New Beginnings, juried, Satsuma Gallery / Los Angeles

 Paint and Content, group, Post Gallery / Kansas City

 Five Abstract Artists, Contemporary Art Workshop / Chicago